Back to expert network directory

 The history of Tegus

-In addition to a standard expert network service, it offers a database of call transcripts reminiscent of Third Bridge‘s Forum product, Stream by Alphasense, and services offered by GLG and Guidepoint.
+In addition to a standard expert network service, Tegus offers an expert transcripts library similar to Third Bridge‘s Forum product, AlphaSense Expert Insights, and services offered by GLG, Guidepoint, and In Practise.
 These calls are to large part generated by Tegus customers, who get discounted rates in exchange for allowing their calls to be recorded, transcribed, and resold to Tegus subscribers.

 Conversely, firms that use Inex One accumulate their internal content libraries.
 All calls done on Inex One are recorded and transcribed (for free), and stored on your proprietary transcript library.
 While this is not shared with anyone outside of your firm, you may choose to make it available to your colleagues.
 This way you avoid doing the same call twice, and can quickly share learnings across the firm.